 - Boiling the meat removes much of the fat.
 After straining you could also rinse again with hot water to remove the trace of fat left on the surface.

 - The amount of water needed has no rules other than using enough to keep the meat covered.

-- Note: This won’t be as flavorful as fried, so you’ll want to add things like celery, onion, garlic, peppers, bouillon, seasonings to the water (whatever you like).
-Or you could just make sure to add more zip to the dishes you’ll be using the meat in.
+- Note: This won’t be as flavorful as fried, so you’ll want to add things like celery, onion, garlic, peppers, bouillon, seasonings to the pot (whatever you like).
+Or you could just make sure to add more zip to the dishes you’ll be using this in.

-- Once it’s cooked, strain the meat with a colander placed over a pail or large pot and allow to cool (you don’t want to drain the water in the sink because of the grease).
+- Once it’s cooked, strain with a colander placed over a pail or large pot and allow to cool (you don’t want to drain the water in the sink because of the grease).
 Portion the meat in freezer bags in one pound batches.
-Space saver tip: flatten the meat in the bags and stack them on top of each other in the freezer.
+Space saver tip: flatten the bags and stack them on top of each other in the freezer.

 - You can cook meatballs this way too!
 Don’t make them too big and they’ll float to the top when they’re cooked through (test one first by cutting in half).
 Freeze on a cookie sheet then bag portions in freezer bags.

 - Some choose to use the strained water as a broth for homemade soups, but I chuck it.
 If you want to use it as broth, refrigerate the water first so you can remove as much as the fat as possible when it solidifies at the top.